Peranakan Chinese: Ancestry

+A 2021 genetic study Singapore's Peranakan Chinese have Malay ancestry, with an average of 5–10%.

-Many Peranakans identify as Holoh (Hokkien) despite being of numerous origins, such as the descendants of adopted local Malaysian aborigines and Chinese-influenced Arab and Persian merchants from Quanzhou who intermarried with local Malaysians.
+Many Peranakans identify as Holoh (Hokkien) despite being of numerous origins, such as the descendants of adopted local Malaysian aborigines.
 A sizeable number are of Teochew or Hakka descent, including a small minority of Cantonese.

 Baba Nyonya are a subgroup within Chinese communities.
 Peranakan families occasionally arranged brides from China for their sons or arranged marriages for their daughters with newly arrived Chinese immigrants.

 There are parallels between the Peranakan Chinese and the Cambodian Hokkien, who are descendants of Hoklo Chinese.
 Likewise the Pashu of Myanmar, a Burmese word for the Peranakan or Straits Chinese who have settled in Myanmar.

 They maintained their culture partially despite their native language gradually disappearing a few generations after settlement.

-Popular accounts of the Peranakan Chinese in Malacca, Singapore, and Penang sometimes state exclusive descent from the royal retinue of a purported Ming Dynasty princess named Hang Li Po or Hong Li-Po—mentioned in the Malay Annals as having made a marriage of alliance with the Sultan of Malacca in the fifteenth century—but the historical evidence for this (likely romanticized) claim is unreliable.
+Popular myths by the Malays of the Peranakan Chinese in Malacca, Singapore, and Penang sometimes state exclusive descent from the royal retinue of an allegedly princess named Hang Li Po—alleged by the Malay Annals as having made a marriage of alliance with the Sultan of Malacca in the fifteenth century however modern historians disproved the princess marriage as a false myth by the Malay Annals.

-A 2021 genetic study of Peranakans in Singapore found that on average, their ancestry was 5–10% Malay.